-From a musical perspective, there are many ways to improve the performances of the pieces for future versions of this work.
-As raised in the comments from social media, a human pianist would be able to add a warmth to the performance that is beyond the abilities of MIDI interpreters.
-A recording of a human performance could also add the hidden artefacts of live recording, such as room noise, stereo effects, and natural reverb.
 On the other hand, due to the nature of the process used to generate these pieces, it is possible that it may not be possible for a single human to perform several of the pieces due to the speed, complexity, number of simultaneous notes or the range of these pieces.
 Alternatively, it may be possible to "humanise" the MIDI by making subtle changes to the timing and velocities of the MIDI notes.
-This is a recording technique that can take a synthesised perfectly timed beat and make it sound like it is played by a human.
-It does this by moving the individual notes slightly before or after the beat, and adding subtle variations in the velocity (John Walden, 2017).
-Also, TiMidity++ uses the

-610 same piano sample for each pitch.
+This is a recording technique that can take a synthesised perfectly timed beat and make it sound like it's played by a human.
+It does this by moving the individual notes slightly before or after the beat, and adding subtle variations in the velocity(John Walden, 2017).
+Also, TiMidity++ uses the same basic piano sample for each pitch.
 This means that when two tracks of a piece play the same pitch at the same time, the exact same sample is played twice simultaneously.
 These two identical sample sound waves are added constructively and the note jumps out much louder than it would be if a human played the part.
 A fully featured digital piano or a human performance would remove these loud jumps, but also be able to add more nuance and warmth to the performance.
-Finally, the published pieces had no mastering or post-production.
-Even a basic mastering session by a professional sound engineer would likely

-615 improve the overall quality of the sound of these pieces.

-In terms of the selection of chords progression, tempo, and rhythms, it may be possible to target specific audiences using music based on popular artists or genres.
-For instance, the reach of a piece might be increased by responding to viral videos or by basing a work on a popular trending song.
+In addition, the published pieces had no mastering or post production.
+Even a basic mastering session by a professional sound engineer would likely improve the overall quality of the sound of these pieces.
+Additionally, it may be possible to target specific audiences using music based on popular artists or genres.
+Furthermore, the reach of a piece might be increased by responding to viral videos or by basing a work on a popular trending song.